 Previous work~\citep{wang-sennrich-2020-exposure,muller2019domain,koehn2017six} has shown that translation models are particularly prone to hallucination when tested out of domain.
-We similarly focus on this evaluation regime and additionally consider the low resource case where a modest amount of out of domain data is available at training time.
+We similarly focus on this regime and additionally consider the low resource case where a modest amount of out of domain data is available at training time.

 \paragraph{Data} We use a multi-domain Chinese-English (Zh-En) translation dataset~\citep{wang2020aaai} which consists of four balanced domains: \textit{law, news, patent} and \textit{subtitles}.
-We create a new training data $\mathcal{D}_{train}$ with \textit{law} (1.46M sentences), \textit{news} (1.54M), \textit{subtitles} (1.77M) train data and randomly sample 0.03\% parallel sentences from the \textit{patent} (870) training data.
-We train two NMT models (described below) on this dataset and test on 150 examples sampled from patent test data.
-In addition, we also evaluate the trained models on the COVID-19 domain.
-We sample 100 examples from the recently released translation benchmark dataset~\citep{anastasopoulos2020tico}.
-Together with the 150 examples from patent test data, we create our benchmark dataset with 250 examples in total and we denote this dataset $\mathcal{D}_{eval}$.
-We ask human annotators to evaluate the level of hallucinations on this dataset $\mathcal{D}_{eval}$.
+We create a new training data $\mathcal{D}_{train}$ with \textit{law} (1.46M sentences), \textit{news} (1.54M), \textit{subtitles} (1.77M) train data and randomly sample 870 parallel sentences from the \textit{patent} training data.
+We train two NMT models (described below) on this dataset and test on 150 examples from the patent test data.
+In addition, we also test the NMT models on the COVID-19 domain, sampling 100 examples from the dataset of \citet{anastasopoulos2020tico}.
+We denote this 250-sentence dataset as $\mathcal{D}_{eval}$ and ask human annotators to evaluate the level of hallucinations thereof.

-\paragraph{Models} Our evaluation data is generated from two reference models on which we will measure hallucination (see Appendix for more details): (1) \textbf{TranS2S}~\citep{vaswani2017attention} is the standard Transformer Seq2Seq model with 6 encoder layers and 6 decoder layers.
+\paragraph{Models} Our data is generated from two models on which we will measure hallucination (see Appendix~\ref{appex:exp} for more details): (1) \textbf{TranS2S}~\citep{vaswani2017attention} is the standard Transformer Seq2Seq model with 6 encoder layers and 6 decoder layers.
 (2) \textbf{MBART}~\citep{liu2020multilingual} is a Seq2Seq denoising auto-encoder pretrained on large-scale monolingual corpora in many languages.
-We finetune a MBART checkpoint on $\mathcal{D}_{train}$ which is a standard Transformer architecture with 12 layers of encoder and 12 layers of decoder pretrained on a multilingual corpora of 100 languages.
+We finetune the 12 layer model on $\mathcal{D}_{train}$.